How is a website built? The 7 phases of web development

 - Little flexibility for changes

-- Client only sees results during design, then nothing until the finished website
+- Client only sees results during design, then nothing until the finished site

 - Bugs are discovered late

-A modern, iterative approach where development happens in 2-week sprints, with a demonstrable result at the end of each sprint.
+Modern, iterative approach: development happens in 2-week sprints with a demonstrable result at the end of each sprint.

 Pros: